Deepti Kapoor

-Deepti Kapoor is an Indian author and journalist currently based in Portugal.
+Deepti Kapoor (born 1980) is an Indian author and journalist currently based in Portugal.
 Her first novel, A Bad Character, was published in 2015.
 In 2023, Kapoor published her second novel, Age of Vice, whose rights were sold to FX Studio for a major TV series.
 Kapoor was born in Moradabad and lived in Delhi and Goa before moving to Lisbon.

 Education

 Kapoor attended Welham Girls' School, an all-girls boarding school in Dehradun.
 She went on to pursue journalism at Delhi University, followed by a master's in social psychology.